fmang/oshu/lib/index.md

 of the game.
 It watches the audio and the user's keyboard and mouse events to manipulate the beatmap state, then schedules the drawing of the window.
 It is agnostic to the game mode.

-The \ref osu module implements the osu!standard game mode as an extension of the \ref game module.